Fusionmedstaff

 To say the job outlook for critical care nurses like ICU RNs is promising would be an understatement.
 Zippia data expects a 12% increase in ICU nurse jobs between 2018 and 2028, making it one of the most in-demand nursing specialties, along with PCU nurses.

 The major reason behind the dramatic job growth projections is because of the ongoing healthcare needs of an aging population.
-With advancing age, the body goes through changes that may escalate the susceptibility to diseases and the need for intensive care.
+With advancing age, the body goes through changes that may escalate the susceptibility to diseases and the need for intensive care and ICU nursing.

 ICU nurse career facts